redikus3q/portfolio/README.md

 # Portfolio
 [Django](https://www.djangoproject.com/) website that contains two applications, made using CSS, HTML and Python.
 It contains a wikipeda-like website and a flight database.
 The first application has a locally stored database of articles that the user can interact with, a markdown parser and also a search button.
-The second one features a locally stored database of flights that the user can interact with and an admin panel that can be accessed using the correct credentials; It can be used to add/edit flights
+The second one features a locally stored database of flights that the user can interact with and an admin panel that can be accessed using the correct credentials; It can be used to add/edit flights.

 Available at https://wikired.herokuapp.com/.
 Might take longer to load.